AVP-UMN/APMrover2/apmrover2/commands_logicpde.md

             break;
 ...
 ```
-This options of the case follow the same structure, but the funtions implemented are related to `ServoRelayEvents`.
+This options of the case follow the same structure, but the funtions implemented are related to [AP_ServoRelayEvents](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_ServoRelayEvents/AP_ServoRelayEvents.h#L33).

 ```cpp
 #if CAMERA == ENABLED